 - (1) NUMERICAL SCORES GENERALLY.
 Judges shall issue only whole number scores between 1 and 10.
 In selecting the numerical score for any student's performance, 10 shall represent excellent performance, 5 shall represent average performance, and 1 shall represent poor performance.
 The score of zero shall not be issued except when a performance is not attempted. - (2) SCORING WITNESSES.
 The scores of students playing witness roles should be based on the student's knowledge of the part, faithfulness to the part, believability of the character, ability to handle cross-examination, and credibility.
-Witnesses are limited to the information in their sworn affidavits and reasonable inferences.
-Egregious invention of facts by witnesses on direct and redirect examination is prohibited.
-It is a decision of each scoring judge whether testimony offered by a witness is reasonable inference or outrageous invention.
-A scoring judge should deduct points from the score of a witness who engages in outrageous fact invention.
+Witnesses are limited to the information in their sworn affidavits and permissible inferences (as defined by Rules 7.21(4)(c)(ii)).
+An Improper Invention of fact as defined in Rule 7.21(4)(a) is prohibited.
+It is a decision of each scoring judge whether testimony offered by a witness is an Improper Invention.
+A scoring judge should deduct points from the score of a witness who engages in an Improper Invention.
 See Rule 7.21. - (3) SCORING ATTORNEYS.
 The scores of students acting as attorneys should be based on the student's mastery of trial techniques, understanding of the legal issues, understanding of the role of counsel, oratorical and advocacy skills, and demeanor.
 Judges should not consider whether the party being represented would prevail on the merits of the case.
 However, the judge may consider the effectiveness of the student attorney's representation for the party the student attorney represents, taking into consideration the restrictions on time and materials available to counsel inherent in mock trials.